7 Guerilla Marketing Ideas To Shut Down Your Competition

 And I believe there is no other accurate way to represent this exact strategy than this video from Unbreakable Kimmy Schmidt (Netflix).

 Kimmy was trying to avoid the reporters outside the court so Titus Andromedon stepped in and made sure that everyone went away.
-All with a help of a question:
+All with the help of a question:

 So, handouts and volunteers might not cut it after all.